open-atmos/PySDM/paper/paper.md

 `PySDM` has two alternative parallel number-crunching backends available: multi-threaded CPU backend based on `Numba` [@Numba] and GPU-resident backend built on top of `ThrustRTC` [@ThrustRTC].

 PySDM together with a set of bundled usage examples constitutes a tool for research on cloud microphysical processes, and for testing and development of novel modelling methods.
-The usage examples were developed embracing the `Jupyter` interactive platform allowing control of the simulations via web browser
+The usage examples were developed embracing the `Jupyter` interactive platform allowing control of the simulations via web browser.

+PySDM is released under the GNU GPL v3 license.

 TODO
 license
 Linux, OSX, Windows
 test coverage
-dependencies
+dependencies (separate for core and examples) setup.py
 Travis, GA, Appveyor
 Matlab, Julia
 dynamics: